 When the University of Vermont announced that Wynton Marsalis would give the commencement speech at its 2013 graduation proceedings, it added serious star power to the event, given his well-established career as a cultural spokesman.
 Marsalis also had a personal reason to be there, as his son Simeon was part of the graduating class.
 His speech was a moving reflection from a parental viewpoint on the transition to postgraduate adulthood, and the UVM audience responded to it with jubilant and respectful applause.
 The jubilation was turned up a notch, however, when he put down his speech notes and picked up his trumpet.
 The tune he chose to play at this moment, ‘When The Saints Go Marching In‘, had a strong association in my mind with the traditional New Orleans funeral parade, as I’d heard that tradition carried on locally by the Onion River Jazz Band at the funeral of a friend.
+(2016 update: I had the pleasure of subbing for ORJB’s piano player, Andy Ellenberger, on New Year’s Eve last year.)
 While this tune has been used in many contexts, I had never heard it played at a graduation ceremony, where the stuffy 19th century strains of Elgar’s ‘Pomp and Circumstance’ are usually the main soundtrack.
 (The UVM Brass Ensemble gave a fine performance of this chestnut at the 2013 ceremony.)

 In his speech, Marsalis expanded my understanding of ‘When The Saints’ by explaining how the tune could shed new light on the meaning of a college graduation.
 “A favorite tradition in New Orleans,” he said, “is the jazz parade.
 The dancers that follow the band are called second liners.
 Our most celebrated song, When the Saints Go Marching In, has a line, ‘Lord I want to be in that number, when the saints go marching in’.
 Well, we are in that number today.
 We are YOUR second line–your support system.
 Our presence today IS our pride.
 And though there is much of life that you must face alone, you cannot make it out here in this world by yourself.”